brioche-dev/tangramdotdev-bootstrap/README.md

 This makefile is designed to run on macOS 13.1 or higher.

-To produce the Linux API headers, you also need a container runtime such as [Colima](https://github.com/abiosoft/colima) or [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed.
+You also need a container runtime such as [Colima](https://github.com/abiosoft/colima) or [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed.

 If your container runtime uses a command other than `docker`, you will need to adjust the value of the `OCI` variable at the top of the Makefile to, e.g. `podman`.